-The ability of the company to repay the debt and pay the relevant interest charges is dependent on the trading performance and future prospects of CRH (UK) Ltd and its subsidiaries and whether this entity will have the ability to repay their loans to the company.
-The intercompany debtors comprise 99.3% (PY:99.4%) of total assets, so recoverability thereof is key for the company to maintain a strong financial position and to repay the debt as and when due.
+The ability of the company to repay the debt and pay the relevant interest charges is dependent on the trading performance and future prospects of CRH (UK) Limited and its subsidiaries and whether this entity will have the ability to repay its loans to the company.
+The intercompany debtors comprise 99.2% (PY:99.3%) of total assets, hence recoverability thereof is key for the company to maintain a strong financial position and to repay the debt as and when due.
 Failure to recover the loan would therefore affect the going concern basis of accounting under which the financial statements have been prepared.

-In case CRH (UK) Ltd is unable to repay the loan, the company is dependent on support from its ultimate parent undertaking, CRH plc.
-CRH plc is the guarantor for the bonds under the Euro Medium Term Note programme, so they are expected to assist in repaying the bonds when due in 2029 should the need arise.
-Therefore, any unwillingness of the parent undertaking to support the company would in turn affect the going concern basis of accounting under which the financial statements have been prepared.
+Should CRH (UK) Limited be unable to repay the loan, the company is dependent on support from its ultimate parent undertaking, CRH plc.
+CRH plc is the guarantor for the bonds under the Euro Medium Term Note programme, and they are expected to assist in repaying the bonds when due in 2029 should the need arise.
+Therefore, any inability of the parent undertaking to support the company would in turn affect the going concern basis of accounting under which the financial statements have been prepared.